Support Athens by Locals!

 Yes, Philopappos Hill is easily accessible and it is a great place for families with kids.
 In fact, it is a tradition for Athenians to head here with their little ones on Clean Monday’ to fly kites and enjoy an outdoor picnic.

-It is quite easy to climb Philopappos Hill but it is suggested to wear comfortable shoes in order to easily walk through the cobblestoned alleys.
+It is quite easy to climb Philopappos Hill, but wearing comfortable shoes is suggested to walk through the cobblestoned alleys easily.

 Philopappos Hill is a perfectly safe place.
-However, since there is not much lightning at the night, it is better to have completed your tour before the night falls.
+However, since there is not much lightning at night, it is better to have completed your tour before the night falls.

 In addition, due to its central location, the Hill of Philipappos is a great spot to start looking for nearby accommodation if you want to stay close to the top attractions of Athens.